ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Testing

 We test smxUSBD with USBCheck Version 5.1 on a Windows PC to verify that it passes the Chapter 9 USB compliance tests for full speed and high speed.
+We also test with USBCV v1.3 and it passes the Chapter 9, HID, and MSC tests.

 Code Size